 Any action in the present times that is normal or regular and true, can be described using this verb tense.

-These are the example of things which are factual.
+These are examples of things that are factual.

 These examples talk about the daily activities which take place on a regular basis.

-This usage of the verb tense indicates to the habit of the person.
+This usage of the verb tense indicates the habit of the person.

 These facts are never changing.
-The simple present tense is used for describing these type of sentences.
+The simple present tense is used for describing these types of sentences.

-Simple present tense in these type of sentences indicates a continuously happening activity.
+Simple present tense in these types of sentences indicates a continuously happening activity.